 What is the TOEFL exam pattern in 2026?
-The TOEFL iBT 2026 has 4 sections: Reading (~30 min, adaptive), Listening (~29 min, adaptive), Writing (~23 min), and Speaking (~8 min).
-Total test time is about 90 minutes.
+The TOEFL iBT 2026 has 4 sections: Reading (~30 min, adaptive), Listening (~29 min, adaptive), Writing (~23 min, linear), and Speaking (~8 min, linear).
+Total test time is about 90 minutes – down from 2 hours.
 All sections use a new 1-6 band scoring scale aligned with CEFR.
+There are 12 task types in total, 9 of which are completely new.
 The updated format took effect January 21, 2026.
 (Official ETS source)

 TOEFL Exam Pattern 2026: What Changed and Why It Matters